-Execution caching allows you to save the data from a report execution, so that reports can be viewed more quickly, and with less stress to the database.
-The frequency and schedule of database updates is customizable for each report.
+Execution Caching allows the data from a report execution to be saved so that reports can be viewed more quickly and with less stress to the data source.
+The frequency and schedule of data source updates is customizable for each report.
 Updates can be scheduled for off-hours in order to better balance system load.
-Caching can significantly reduce database calls for reports which are accessed frequently.
+Caching can significantly reduce data source calls for reports that are accessed frequently.
 Large or data-intensive reports, which can take a long time to run, especially benefit from caching.

-Note: Execution caching is currently incompatible with the scheduler queue.
+Execution caching is currently incompatible with the Scheduler Queue.

 Enabling Execution Caching

-Execution caching uses the report scheduling services and the scheduling user interface to cache the data and set the refresh intervals.
-When caching is enabled for a report, a caching schedule is created for that report which determines how often the data is refreshed.
-Scheduling services need to be enabled for the user or users who will be setting the caches; however, users who only need to view the cached reports do not need to have scheduling enabled.
+Execution Caching uses the Scheduler Service to cache the data at set refresh intervals.
+When caching is enabled for a report, a caching schedule is created that determines how often the data is refreshed.
+Scheduler Services need to be enabled for the user or users who will be setting the caches; however, users who only need to view the cached reports do not need to have scheduling enabled.